moazzamrasool/clean-blog/README.md

 # clean-blog
-Blog created by moazzamin fully PHP in OOPS
+Blog created by moazzam in fully PHP in OOPS